data-science-made-easy/pen-printer/README.md

 Run `pc-plot-girl.R`.
 This will

 - load constants
-  - update the constants where needed
-  - *e.g.*, the servos are now on channels (s0, first arm) 13, (s1, second arm) 14 and (s2, head with pen) 15; please update these values if you put the servos on different channels on the pca controller
+  - please take a look and update the constants where needed. *E.g.*, the servos are now on channels (s0, first arm) 13, (s1, second arm) 14 and (s2, head with pen) 15; please update these values if you put the servos on different channels on the pca controller
 - load calibration details of your servos
-  - for the most accurate results, you should calibrate your servos by hand and update `servo-calibration.R`
+  - for the most accurate results, you should calibrate your servos by hand and update `servo-calibration.R` accordingly
 - determine the positions within reach of the pen
-- load `img/girl.jpg` and convert to lines
+- load `img/girl.jpg` and convert to lines using an edge detection library
 - maximally upscale these lines to just fit within reachable area
 - plot a4 with reachable area (green) and lines
 - save lines as `tasks.RData`